bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

       coordinate, using ISO convention for both the order of parameters and reference frame for angles:

-      1. Distance from origin; value of embedded parameter SHOULD be indicated in "`_parameter-*`" filename field;
+      1. Distance from origin; value of embedded parameter MUST be indicated in "`_parameter-*`" filename field;

       1. Inclination / polar angle, in radians, relative to the zenith